omeritas/omeritas.github.io/_tabs/about.md

 ## Site Reliability Engineer

-I'm Ömer (24, Netherlands), a dedicated and self-taught Site Reliability Engineer with a focus on event-driven and distributed systems, such as **Kubernetes** and **Apache Kafka**.
+I'm Ömer (24, Netherlands), a dedicated and self-taught Site Reliability Engineer with a focus on managing and programming **Kubernetes** and other distributed systems, such as **Apache Kafka**.

 In my technical blog I will mostly focus on this set of technologies.
-I have worked for several big companies and organisations, such as: **Conclusion, Eneco** and the **Dutch government**.

 ### My Approach